What is an Influence Diagram?

 3. User-Defined Functions

 You can use existing libraries of functions to extend the richness of Analytica’s modeling language for particular problem domains.
 Or you can create your own functions.

-4. Diagrams with feedback loops
+4. Diagrams with Feedback Loops

 Professor Ronald Howard from Stanford University and his colleague, Dr. James Matheson, refined and popularized influence diagrams as a convenient notation for communicating about decision problems, that is complementary to decision trees.

 - Uncertainty: A Guide to Dealing with Uncertainty in Quantitative Risk and Policy Analysis, M. Granger Morgan & Max Henrion, Cambridge University Press, reprinted 1998.
-(Relevant excerpt from Chapter 10 available as download.)
+(Relevant excerpt from Chapter 10 available as download)

-- Making Hard Decisions: An Introduction to Decision Analysis, Second Edition, Duxbury Press, Belmont, CA, 1996.
+- Making Hard Decisions: An Introduction to Decision Analysis, Second Edition, Duxbury Press, Belmont, CA, 1996

 Analytica Tutorial – Using Influence Diagrams (4 min)